The Lodge is staffed 365 days a year. You can attend the Lodge on college site if you need urgent help or could call on 01865 274 800.

 If something's troubling you, get in touch by telephone, email or visit to speak to someone face to face, even if you are worried about someone else.

-Campaign Against Living Miserably (CALM) for everyone who’s struggling, provides life-saving support for anyone affected by suicide or suicidal thoughts
+Call or Webchat.
+For everyone who’s struggling, life-saving support for anyone affected by suicide or suicidal thoughts

 Information on healthcare, specialist support and reporting options following sexual assault.